Skip to main content

 Frequently Asked Questions

 eBay's built-in Sold Items filter is the most accurate free option — official data, direct from eBay.
 Search your item, click Filter → Sold Items.
 Downside: slow and requires you already know the product name.
-For phone-based sourcing, FlowLister's Worth It offers 3 free checks that work from a photo.
+For phone-based sourcing, FlowLister's Worth It offers Worth It checks that work from a photo.

 Check any item's value in 15 seconds

 FlowLister's Worth It pulls real eBay sold comps from a single photo.
-3 free checks with signup — no credit card.
+Worth It checks are included with Starter.